Page last updated December 5, 2024

 The OIG has made several recommendations to DOL and Congress to improve the efficiency and integrity of the UI program.
 While action has been taken to resolve some recommendations, further action is needed to close them.
 Summaries of key recommendations that remain open follow.
 Additionally, we have highlighted three high‑priority recommendations for Congress at the end of the section.

 In addition, the OIG encourages Congress to consider and adopt DOL proposals to aid the Department’s efforts to combat improper payments in the UI program.
-In its FY 2024 Congressional Budget Justification,73 the Department proposed provisions designed to provide new and expanded tools and controls for states to help ensure workers are properly paid and to prevent improper payments, including fraud in the UI system.
+In its FY 2025 Congressional Budget Justification, the Department proposed provisions designed to provide new and expanded tools and controls for states to help ensure workers are properly paid and to prevent improper payments, including fraud in the UI system.

 The OIG has also recommended that Congress ensure DOL and the OIG have ongoing, timely, and complete access to UI claimant data and wage records for our respective oversight responsibilities.
 In addition, the OIG recommended that Congress authorize OIG participation in asset forfeiture funds to combat UI fraud and other crimes.

-Further, in our Fall 2022 and Spring 2023 Semiannual Reports to Congress, the OIG recommended Congress extend the statute of limitations for fraud involving pandemic-related UI programs, which will begin to expire in early 2025.
+Further, in our Semiannual Reports to Congress since Fall 2022, the OIG recommended Congress extend the statute of limitations for fraud involving pandemic-related UI programs, which will begin to expire in early 2025.
 However, even if this statute of limitations is extended, the degree to which we can continue our level of oversight work depends on the availability of resources.
 We will continue to efficiently use our available resources for pandemic-related audit and investigative efforts; however, at current funding levels, resource limitations have resulted and will continue to result in a substantial reduction of effort in pandemic-related oversight.

 The OIG’s three biggest challenges overseeing the UI program are in the areas of resource limitations, the statute of limitations related to UI fraud, and data access.

 We are significantly concerned about the ongoing impact of resource limitations on our ability to conduct oversight.
 The OIG is in the process of significantly reducing its workforce through attrition and has had to reduce our planned oversight efforts due to budgetary constraints.
 Essentially, the degree to which we can continue our level of oversight work depends on the availability of resources.
-Moreover, the statute of limitations for most pandemic-related UI fraud will begin to expire in early 202575 and we continue to face challenges with data access, both of which are also significant concerns previously mentioned in this document that may impede oversight.
+Moreover, the statute of limitations for most pandemic-related UI fraud will begin to expire in early 202537 and we continue to lack a statutory authority granting us direct access to state data from federally funded programs, resulting in delays and incomplete information.
+These data access issues, combined with resource constraints, significantly impede our ability to conduct timely and effective oversight, as previously highlighted.

 Funds Identified for Better Use | $74 billion+ |